×

 • Dropping things

 During your initial evaluation, your Raleigh Orthopaedic hand and wrist specialist will talk to you about your general health and medical history, as well as the specific symptoms you are experiencing.
 They will carefully examine your hand and wrist and perform a number of mobility tests.
-Sometimes, your doctor may order certain imaging tests such as X-rays, EMGs, ultrasounds, and MRIs to provide a more accurate diagnosis and rule out other, more serious conditions.
+Your doctor may order certain imaging tests such as an X-ray, EMG, ultrasound, or MRI to provide a more accurate diagnosis and rule out other, more serious conditions.

 Without some form of treatment, carpal tunnel syndrome will likely worsen and may lead to other medical issues.
 Patients should seek treatment as soon as symptoms appear in order to avoid the need for surgery.